DavidVorick/CodeCommit/README.md

 # CodeCommit

-CodeCommit is a rust-based CLI tool that automates using LLMs to create new code commits for projects.
-It automatically runs a loop for developers that asks an LLM to write code, then builds the code, then feeds the output of the build script back into the LLM to have any issues repaired.
+CodeCommit is a rust-based CLI tool that manages an automated workflow for using LLMs to create new code commits for rust projects.
+It automatically runs a loop that asks an LLM to write code based on a provided query, then it updates the codebase and runs the build.
+If the build fails, it feeds the build output back into the LLM to get any issues fixed, and then tries again.

 ---